Long-Distance Relationships: Things To Talk About On The Phone

 It is really important to remember that If you are in a new long-distance relationship, it will take time to establish a routine of what to expect.
 It may be awkward at first and that is okay.
 Communication is a skill to learn and one that counselors can really help with.
 If you are struggling with communicating and holding a conversation, it might be a good idea to reach out to a counselor on BetterHelp.
 Your counselor can help you assess where you weak and strong points are and how to strengthen your weak points and get the most from your strong points.

 It is also important to remember that your relationship may be long-distance, but it is not so different than any other relationship.
 You just see each other less often but you still are sharing a life with each other.
 Tell your significant other about your day.
 If you see something funny, take a picture and send it to her.
 These are all things you would do even if you were not in a long-distance relationship.
+Don’t think that just because you aren’t spending time together than your relationship will stay strong without communication.
+Communicating with your long-distance partner is vital to make the long-distance relationship work.

 Communication is more than sharing words.
 It is sharing the right words.
 No one wants to be on the phone where the conversation is forced.
 A long-distance relationship can actually be a really good opportunity to talk about feelings, hopes, struggles, dreams- basically letting yourself be vulnerable.
 This will actually strengthen your relationship.
 There are also really fun suggestions online that you and your significant other can try.
 Such as guided question asking, like, "what is your earliest memory".
 Not only will this make your relationship stronger, but that will add a lot of opportunity for further conversation.